cns-iu/hra-vccf-ftu-supporting-information/code/README.md

 #### Required result generation
 This step of the code is implemented to make generate the mean expression of each each per cell type.
 Once the data is loaded to a datarame, then it is converted to Anndata that which has its observations as columns name and variables as gene names.
 The gene expression matrix is accessed by anndata_object.X.
 Once the data is loaded in anndata, the code calulates the mean of each gene per cell type and normalise the value so that it lies in the range of 0 to 1.
-This is done by first subtracting the gene expression by np.min(gene_expression) and divide it by (np.max(gene_expression) - np.min(gene_expression)).
+This is done by first subtracting the gene expression by np.min(gene_expression) and then divide it by (np.max(gene_expression) - np.min(gene_expression)).

 Data frame of the nodes: